cktang88/khan-quality/README.md

 ## Motivation

-When using Khan Academy one day, I found several videos had low resolution, suboptimal sound quality, or many similar critical comments in "Tips & Thanks" that were unanswered.
-This correlated with videos that needed updating.
-I decided to make this to hopefully find all such videos automatically and highlight them.
+When using Khan Academy one day, I found several videos had low resolution, suboptimal sound quality, or several similar critical comments in "Tips & Thanks" that were unanswered.
+This often correlated with videos that needed updating.
+I created this project to hopefully find all such videos automatically and highlight them for further attention.

-Note: I highly admire Khan Academy, and this app is made to be helpful, not critical.
+Note: I'm a huge fan of Khan Academy, and this app is made to be helpful, not critical.

 ## Challenges